privML/privacy-evaluator/README.md

 Given here are three types of membership inference attacks, all able to work with the assumption of having only black-box access to a given target model, meaning no prior knowledge about the to-be-attacked models is needed.
 However, to perform each of the attacks, it is necessary to have access to, or be able to generate, samples from the same or a related data distribution beforehand.
 In case of having to generate such data, please refer to Section V-C of  [Shokri et al.]([https://arxiv.org/abs/1610.05820](https://arxiv.org/abs/1610.05820)) for a couple of methods for doing so.

-To quantifiably measure a membership inference attack, two metrics are used:

-*   ‘Precision’ describes the fraction of records inferred as members that are indeed members of the training set.
-*   ‘Recall’ describes the fraction of the training dataset’s members that are correctly inferred as members of the training set by an attacker.

 All three attacks are generic and not based on any particular dataset or model type.

 #### Membership Inference Back-Box